 - 3. A mutually agreed-upon statement of goals for the faculty member is prepared at the beginning of each annual evaluation period.
 These goals serve as the evaluation criteria for the period.
 The goals statement is arrived at by consultation between the faculty member and the department heads involved. - 4.
 The faculty member submits duplicate statements of achievements (e.g., faculty evaluation forms) to the department heads at the end of the evaluation period. - 5.
 The department heads, in consultation, prepare a single evaluation and recommendation to be forwarded to the appropriate dean or deans. - 6.
 Recommendation at the college level is made in consultation with department heads and deans involved in the joint appointments. - 7.
-The time periods for all steps in the evaluation process are the same as those set by the executive vice president and provost for all faculty. - 5.15.40 Appointments Nontenure-Track [Amendment ratified by Board of Regents 10.07.07] [Proposition 14-08/09 passed by Faculty Senate 04.30.09; adopted by Administrative Council 07.14.09; ratified by Board of Regents 07.29.09][Amendment, waiving the limitations on retention of part time faculty through Spring 2011, adopted by Administrative Council 02.09.10; ratified by Board of Regents 07.20.10][Amendment, further extending the waiver of the limitations through Dec.
-2012, recommended by Administrative Council 04.12.11; approved by Board of Regents 05.06.11][Proposition 07-12/13 passed by Faculty Senate 12.06.12; approved by Board of Regents 01.28.13][Amendment recommended by Administrative Council 06.11.13; approved by Board of Regents 06.20.13]
+The time periods for all steps in the evaluation process are the same as those set by the executive vice president and provost for all faculty. - 5.15.40 Appointments Nontenure-Track [Amendment ratified by the Board of Regents 10.07.07] [Proposition 14-08/09 passed by the Faculty Senate 04.30.09; adopted by the Administrative Council 07.14.09; ratified by the Board of Regents 07.29.09][Amendment, waiving the limitations on retention of part time faculty through Spring 2011, approved by the Administrative Council 02.09.10; adoption of amendment ratified by the Board of Regents 07.20.10][Amendment, further extending the waiver of the limitations through Dec.
+2012, recommended by the Administrative Council 04.12.11; adoption of amendment approved by the Board of Regents 05.06.11][Proposition 07-12/13 passed by the Faculty Senate 12.06.12; approved by the Board of Regents 01.28.13][Amendment recommended by the Administrative Council 06.11.13; approved by the Board of Regents 06.20.13]